sahilsz/node-docker/notes.md

 ### Connect to mongo container

 `docker exec -it node-docker-mongo-1 bash`
-`docker exec -it node-docker-mongo-1 mongosh -u 'username' -p 'password'
+`docker exec -it node-docker-mongo-1 mongosh -u 'username' -p 'password`

 Since we are in the container so we can actually connect to the mongo.